70gaurav/70gaurav/README.md

 ● 🌱 currently looking for a job as a frontend developer

-● 👨‍💻 currently exploring backend technologies
+● 👨‍💻 Exploring backend technologies

 ● 📫 How to reach me **gk17265@gmail.com**